jasonsturges/sort-contiguous/README.md

 ### Suffix Sort

-Compare numerical values at the end of a list by calling `sortContiguousSuffix` to return the sorted array.
+Compare numerical values at the end of a list by calling `sortContiguousSuffix()` to return the sorted array:

 ```js
 import { sortContiguousSuffix } from 'sort-contiguous';